comfyui-frontend-package is not installed in ComfyUI

 Run this in the same Python environment used to start ComfyUI:

-python -m pip show comfyui-frontend-packageIf it says the package is not found, install requirements:
+python -m pip show comfyui-frontend-packageIf it says the package is not found, install the specific missing package:

 Portable Windows Fix